EG-BRS/Dotnet.PrometheusTools/README.md

 }
 ```

-In the above example any routes with `swagger` iincludes will be excluded from the metrics and not be logged.
+In the above example any routes with `swagger` will be excluded from the metrics and not be logged.
 If you do not want to exclude any routes replace it with the below line instead:

 ```csharp
     app.UsePrometheusMiddleware();